 Find below details of recent fundraising events carried out to raise funds to support the work of the Hub.
 If you have ideas for fundraising events, would like to organise an event or simply take part, do contact us.

-As you may well know since the introduction of the Village Hub, we have raised funds through a number of activities for the Hub and a range of charities.
+Since the introduction of the Village Hub, we have raised funds through a number of activities for the Hub and a range of charities.
 This has included Yorkshire Air Ambulance, Martin House Hospice for Children, Juvenile Diabetes Research and Ryedale Food Bank.
-Our chosen charities for the coming year are “Women v Cancer” and “Next Steps Ryedale”.
+Our chosen charities for the coming year, 2020-2021, are “Women v Cancer” and “Next Steps Ryedale”.
 We are hoping to have a spring 2021 Charity walk, a coffee morning at Easter and run the very popular spin ride in August 2021.
 This is of course subject to change with the current circumstances.

 “Next steps Ryedale”, is a Wellbeing Resource Centre based in Malton.
 It supports Mental Health problem, wellbeing and prevents isolation and loneliness in Ryedale.
 It has a drop in centre in Norton that is available to everyone.
 Mental Health is often a ‘hidden illness’ and has been accentuated by the ongoing Covid issues.
 As part of our entry into the Britain in Bloom Community section 2021, we thought that this was a good idea to highlight this very worthy cause.

 It is widely known that knitting is good for our health and wellness, and with this in mind, the ‘Crafty Hubbers’ thought what better way to highlight the awareness of Mental Health and provide comfort to those suffering from Mental Health, by knitting and selling Buddy Bears.